 Same-store sales increases and a bright future are spurring A&W franchisees to open more locations

-A&W is an iconic American brand with a storied history spanning nearly 100 years, but our rising revenues are telling the story of our future.
+A&W is an iconic American brand with a storied history spanning 100 years, but our rising revenues are telling the story of our future.
 With nearly 33% same-store sales growth on average since 2011 and current franchisees expanding into multi-unit ownership, the A&W revenue opportunity gets stronger by the day.

 Growing our system by growing each restaurant

 We’ve achieved that growth by focusing on how each individual store can live up to its fullest potential.
 Each successful store makes our entire network stronger.

 “We’re focused on growth one store at a time, one operator at a time,” says President and CEO Kevin Bazner.
 “With A&W, you get a lot of attention from our marketing team and field operating team.
 We visit the restaurants and know one size does not fit all.
 Everything we do is very unique towards that individual location, operator and marketplace.”

 And we’re not just talking about top-line revenue.
 We know that the bottom line matters most to our franchisees, so we make profitability a priority.
 That enables them to scale up their earnings by becoming multi-unit owners for the first time, or by further adding to their existing portfolio of stores.

 “As we focus on growing the business, 60% of our new stores that are being built today are being built by existing operators, because they’re making money,” says Bazner.
 “We’re starting to see more and more operators that are building their second, third and fourth locations.
 We’re having discussions today with operators that are interested in doing five and 10 locations.”

 Franchisee Don Unruh of Ohio is just one of those growth-focused operators.